allysan223/boxing-with-friends/README.md

 Installing & Running
 ---
-This code assumes the user has docker installed and ENVIRO running and was written at version 1.61.
+This process assumes the user has docker installed and ENVIRO running and was written at version 1.61.

 Once in Docker, navigate to the code directory and run the following commands:
 ```